 Protected whistleblower activity is really something that falls under a statute that protects a whistleblower for reporting or acting to prevent fraud.
 The statues protect whistleblower activity for reporting safety violations in certain situations under many regulatory schemes and laws.

 Reporting fraud to the government is another protected whistleblower activity.
-So, there are a myriad of statutes that provide jurisdiction for individual kinds of whistleblower activity, and which, may give rise to the type of activity that one could sue the defendant for taking against a plaintiff or even just somebody who wants to report wrongdoing.
+So, there is a myriad of statutes that provide jurisdiction for individual kinds of whistleblower activity, and which, may give rise to the type of activity that one could sue the defendant for taking against a plaintiff or even just somebody who wants to report wrongdoing.

 Limitations on Filing

-The statutory periods for whistleblower cases varies.
+The statutory periods for whistleblower cases vary.
 Under the Federal False Claims Act, there is a three-year statute of limitations for suing for retaliation, which is different from the statute limitations of the underlying fraud.

 It used to vary by state to state.
 Congress felt that that was unwieldy and amended False Claims Act §3730(h) to have a three-year statute of limitations for retaliation claims, which is different than for any underlying claim regarding fraud committed against the government.